 It doesn’t really matter what kind of pork is used; that’s up to you: a ham bone from Christmas is ideal, a couple of ham hocks or jowls (smoked are great), a bit of fat back or bacon or a combination.
 The important thing is to give the pork a good head start before the beans are added or your peas may be done before the pork is falling off the bone tender.
-Browning is optional, but if I’m using bacon, I generally cook it first, then add in the onion to the bacon fat when I saute it, just for a little extra flavor.
+I don’t brown anything unless I’m using a bit of fatback or bacon, I generally cook it first, then add in the onion to the bacon fat when I saute it, just for a little extra flavor.

-I always try to soak my beans or peas overnight rather than using a quick soak method (they really do come out better) and this time I went one step further and tried Cook’s Illustrated’s method of brining the peas.
-I’m going to start adopting this for other recipes – the peas turned out beautifully.
+I always try to soak my beans or peas overnight rather than using a quick soak method (they really do come out better) and I like to use Cook’s Illustrated’s method of brining the peas.
+There’s a video towards the bottom of the page.
+It really does make a difference in the final dish and the peas turn out beautifully.
 Thank you Cook’s for dispelling the bean and salt myth!

 Dried peas can be tricky: you never know how long they’ve sat before you buy them.
 Sometimes you can cook and cook and cook them and they still aren’t softening.
 If after an hour or so, your’s are still hard, try adding 1/2 teaspoon of baking powder to the pot and see if that doesn’t help, and then watch the liquid level.
-(You might have to add more water if you cook longer.)
+(You might have to add more water if your peas need to cook longer.)